 In 2017, a federal court ruled that your metadata is actually data about your devices, not about you.
 This cleared the way for telecoms and other companies to record that data, and hand it over to the government on demand, while at the same time denying you access to the same data.

-Since metadata can reveal a lot about your activities online even if it isn’t considered data about you, it became vital for people to use a quality VPN in Australia if they wanted to protect their privacy.
+However, metadata can reveal a lot about your online activities even if it isn’t defined as user data.
+So, it became vital for people to use a quality VPN in Australia if they wanted to protect their privacy.

-As we’ve pointed out before, it is a good idea to simply use a good VPN service at all times, which conceals your IP address and location.
-This will give you more online anonymity and control over your data, regardless of the laws in Australia.
+As mentioned before, it’s always a good idea to use one of the best VPN services at all times, since they will conceal your IP address and location.
+This provides you with online anonymity while letting you control your data, regardless of the laws in Australia.

 Australia leads the way for the world to spy on users

-In 2018, the Australian government passed a draconian law called this Assistance and Access Bill.
+In 2018, the Australian government passed a draconian law called the Assistance and Access Bill.